Table of Contents

 Calcium Metabolism and Absorption: Promoting and Inhibiting Factors

-Without going into molecular biological detail, you should know about the basic facts of the calcium metabolism—which might require revisiting some old pre-med study material.
+Without going into molecular biology detail, you should know about the basic facts of the calcium metabolism—which might require revisiting some old pre-med study material.
 The following substances are involved in the hormonal control of calcium balance:

 - Parathyroid hormone (PTH)